 Note: the agreement can be revisited if a RAN1/2 solution is introduced to inform the UE performing measurements on the synchronization source change at the Tx UE.

-Send LS to RAN1/2 to check on whether UE is aware of the synchronization reference source change occurs at Tx side and introduce a respective solution if it is not available.
-Details of the LS can refer to R4-241XXXX.
+.

 Issue 1-1-3: End point of SL-PRS based RSTD measurement period requirements